Angmo-finance/angmo-finance.github.io/content/posts/cash-accounts.md

 Insurance saving plans are great but provide reasonable interest only on a small amount, around $10,000.

-An alternative would be a very low-risk investment most robo-advicers offer.
+An alternative would be a very low-risk investment most robo-advisers offer.
 Such accounts invest into a set of very low-risk level funds but take smaller fees compare to investing into the funds directly.

 Few examples:
 - [Syfe Cash+](https://www.syfe.com/cash-plus) - ~1.5%